 Bowe Bergdahl was a private in the United States Army when he was captured in Afghanistan in 2009 by the Taliban, becoming the only American prisoner of war in that theater of operations.
-He grew up and was homeschooled in Idaho.
-When he was 20 years old he traveled to France and applied to the French Foreign Legion, but he was rejected.
+Bowe Bergdahl grew up and was homeschooled in Idaho.
+When he was 20 years old he traveled to France and applied to the French Foreign Legion, but was rejected.
 He went back to Idaho and worked for a while, then joined the Army in 2008.
 He was sent to eastern Afghanistan with the 25th Infantry in March of 2009, and on the morning of 30 June 2009, Bergdahl was reported missing.
-U.S. forces launched an expansive search, but it became clear that Bergdahl had been captured and was being held prisoner when a Taliban video was released three weeks later.
-Nearly five years later, Secretary of Defense Chuck Hagel announced on 31 May 2014 that Bergdahl had been released from captivity as part of a prisoner swap (the U.S. released five prisoners from Guantanamo Bay).
+U.S. forces launched an expansive search, but it became clear that Bergdahl had been captured and was being held prisoner once a Taliban video was released three weeks later.
+Nearly five years after that, Secretary of Defense Chuck Hagel announced on 31 May 2014 that Bergdahl had been released from captivity as part of a prisoner swap; in return, the U.S. released five prisoners from its prison at Guantanamo Bay.

 Copyright © 1998-2016 by Who2?, LLC.
 All rights reserved.